keptn/lifecycle-toolkit/docs/content/en/docs/tasks/migrate-keptnevaluationprovider/_index.md

 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-## Migrate KeptnEvaluationProvider to KeptmMetricsProvider
+## Migrate KeptnEvaluationProvider to KeptnMetricsProvider

 Due to the recent changes by splitting the `klt-operator` into two separate operators: `lifecycle-operator` and `metrics-operator` (introduced in version 0.7.0), some of the functionality and behavior have been moved,